Automated Tests

 npm run wdio-local

-to run the tests for the default confignpm run wdio-standard-local
+to run the tests for the default confignpm run wdio-default-mobile-local

 to run the mobile tests